breichl/JRA55_WW3/README.md

 6. Prepare the wind input files.

 - Note 1: The Datasets folder must be added to the root directory of the repository.
-These files are too big too include via github.
+These files are too big to include via github.
 Other wind products could easily be substituted in at this point.
 - Note 2: On Gaea this needs to be done from an interactive session.

 >cd ../Input